At the heart of St. Paul’s School,

 Services and Collections

-- A comprehensive website http://library.sps.edu providing access to the online Catalog, the Ohrstrom Blog, subscription databases and a wide range of other library offerings and programs.
+- A comprehensive website library.sps.edu providing access to the online Catalog, the Ohrstrom Blog, a full range of digital research collections and a wide range of other library offerings and programs.

 - A user services desk, conveniently located near the front entrance, for borrowing materials, obtaining research assistance, accessing course reserves and placing interlibrary loan requests.

-- A collection of approximately 75,000 print volumes in open stacks as well as DVDs, CDs, Videotapes and SPS access to over 200,000 eBooks with remote access from both dorm and home.
-Approximately 22,000 physical items circulate each year.
+- A collection of approximately 75,000 print volumes in open stacks as well as DVDs, CDs, and SPS access to over 350,000 eBooks with remote access from both dorm and home.
+Approximately 18,000 physical items circulate each year.

 - A fast-expanding eReference collection, accessible from Ohrstrom’s homepage, facilitating access to a wide range of high-quality reference works produced by more than 50 publishers that include handbooks, manuals, guides and thousands of other reference works.
 Remote access from both dorm and home.

-- More than 85 periodical subscriptions, as well as access to thousands of digitized periodicals via full-text databases, including JSTOR, ProQuest Periodicals, EBSCOhost, Newspapers: 1851 -2004, London Times: 1785 -2007 and Newspapers: 1690 -2000.
-Remote access from both dorm and home.
+- More than 81 periodical subscriptions, as well as access to thousands of digitized periodicals via full-text digital collections, including JSTOR, ProQuest Periodicals, EBSCOhost, Newspapers 1851 -2004, London Times: 1785 -2007 and Newspapers 1690 -2000, with remote access from both dorm and home.
+Plus, a campus-wide site license to the New York Times.

-- Equipment for in-library use including laptops, headphones, graphing calculators, CD players, and eBook readers.
+- Equipment for in-library use including laptops, headphones and graphing calculators.

 - Individual study carrels, a computer equipped classroom, and quiet evening study hall.